Stakeholder Statements

 LTC’s Board Raises Concerns Over Proposed ALTO High-Speed Rail Route

-The LTC Board of Directors has passed a resolution stating that they are not in favour of the proposed southern route due to potential negative impacts to agricultural lands, environmentally sensitive lands, roads, and emergency services.
-LTC staff will share environmental data with ALTO and have been asked to consider the existing railway corridor, if demonstrated to be financially viable.
+The LTC Board of Directors has passed a resolution formally opposing the proposed southern route, citing potential negative impacts to agricultural lands, environmentally sensitive lands, roads, and emergency services.

 ltc.on.ca